-"We couldn’t look the other way.
+We couldn’t look the other way.
 So what did we do?
 We started carbon offsetting our flying.
 Planting trees that would absorb our CO2 and pump out oxygen in the process.
 It was a win, win.

 At one point, we had even been swimming around a reef that was 90% bleached coral and we made no connection with our own actions and what was happening in the oceans.
 I remember one friend (who flies more than us) commenting on how we always seem like we’re going on honeymoon as we visited places that many newly weds go.

-"In effect we had thrown money at the problem but we hadn’t gone through any radical change."
+In effect we had thrown money at the problem but we hadn’t gone through any radical change.

 Then we read something else: one return long haul flight could undo all the CO2 saved by someone living off grid for a whole year.
 We talked about it, as we still do (but now with our son too).
 We didn’t feel OK about flying anymore.
 Trees take a long time to grow.
 This climate issue was urgent and we were banking on trees letting our emissions off the hook over the next 100 years, and they might not even last that long.
 So we decided we would stop flying altogether.

-"We were banking on trees letting our emissions off the hook over the next 100 years, and they might not even last that long."
+We were banking on trees letting our emissions off the hook over the next 100 years, and they might not even last that long.